 Anxiety cannot be banished; it has the keys to our house.

-But we need not offer it cakes and a comfy chair when it comes to call, as if it owns the place.
+But we need not offer him cakes and a comfy chair when he comes to call, as if he owns the place.

-When in residence, it encourages us to scan the horizon and mutter nonsense like, ‘Well how can I not worry?!
-Well, honestly!’
+When in residence, he encourages us to scan the horizon and mutter nonsense like, ‘Well how can I not worry?!’ or ‘It’s only because I care.’

-Though there is a guest who will always send him running… and that’s gratitude.
+But there is a guest who will always send him running – and her name gratitude.

-I do not refer to North Korean positivity, forced and contrived; but something simpler and stronger – the noticing of good moments without qualification; without the catastrophising ‘Well, this may be good, but over there it’s bad.’
+I do not refer to North Korean positivity, forced and contrived; just simple noticing of good moments without qualification; without ‘Well, this may be good, but over there it’s bad.’

 When gratitude arrives, anxiety leaves, taking its self-important lies elsewhere.